RapidCoders/Coding-Practice/DAY_49/README.md

-# Q.1 Write a program that takes a list of integers as input and returns True if the numbers form a consecutive sequence (in ascending order) and False otherwise.
+# Q.1 Write a function that takes a sentence as input and returns the count of unique words in the sentence.
+Ignore case and punctuation when counting words.
 ```
 Input: [1, 2, 3, 4, 5]
 Expected Output: True